MootezElj/myboutique-angular8/README.md

 1. In this app I focused on implementing the functionalities of the back-end.
 Since I'm not familiar with security in angular apps I have to note that **There are probably security vulnerabilities** that can be used by people to steal informations from users or hack the application if deployed.
 So be careful on how to use the app.

+2. There is another repository where I used Docker and Kubernetes to run the microservices ([repo_link]()).
+Since this documentation is aimed at the front-end app, I just wanted to keep things as simple as I can.

-2. I want to re-mention that you have to run the back-end application in order for this application to run.
+3. I want to re-mention that you have to run the back-end application in order for this application to run.